devlinjunker/template.github.semver/README.md

 - Semi-Automated Patch process using Github Actions
 - Standardized Labels and Automatic Labeling of Pull Requests

-The template is based on the [Github :100: Doc Template](https://github.com/devlinjunker/template.github.docs) for the basic documentation files used in this project

 ## Dependencies/Frameworks
 <!-- List the frameworks, libraries, and tools the project uses: -->